 What's involved?
 BeaverCount volunteers vary in age from 8 to 80.
 You will spend one day how to identify beaver habitat, how to snowshoe and how to measure your stamina.
 We also provide information on how enjoy E Idaho's wild, winter landscape yet avoid weather related situations such as exposure or getting lost.
 This may include anything from how to use a signal mirror to how to build a snow shelter.
 We want you to be safe.

-We also ask that volunteers hike in snowshoes for about a mile and a half in controlled conditions so that they can assess their own abilities to walk or hike at various distances.
+At the training, we also required that volunteers hike in snowshoes for about a mile in controlled conditions so that they can assess their own abilities to walk or hike at various distances.
 We will then assign you an area to survey based on your responses to questions after the training.

-But the real surprise is experiencing and nearly pristine forest in the winter.
+However, he real surprise is experiencing a pristine forest in the winter.
 Some have said "sublime" others have said, "wondrous!".
 It depends on the person.
 Upon return, volunteers reassemble at the meeting place (typically at the church on the corner of the Connector and Bannock Highway) for hot chili, drinks and snacks.
 You will also share your story and turn in your survey sheet.

 Watershed Guardians Mission is, "To preserve, maintain, and protect the Portneuf River Watershed, one beaver at a time".
 By helping us collect data that indicates the current beaver population trend, we can prevent further loss of populations and enhance them were they were only a few years ago.